StuPro-TOSCAna/TOSCAna/docs/dev/webapp/components.md

 ![](img/app-comonent.png)

-The app component is the entry point of the web app it holds the topbar, sidebar and the view.
+The app component is the entry point of the web app.
+It contains the topbar, sidebar and the view.

 **View:** The content of the view changes dynamically based on the route.
 The `routes` array in `modules/routing/routing.modules.ts` maps a route to a component.
 You can read more about routing [here](https://angular.io/guide/router) in the Angular docs.